antronerds/r2-tutorials/docs/Kaplan_Meier.md

     dataset that is not available in R2.
 Especially for this reason we have made a user defined version within R2, where you can paste your cohort into R2 and run the procedure.
-To initiate such a user defined kaplanscan, select the "Kaplan Meier" &gt; "Kaplan Meier by user provide data" option from the left hand menu.
+To initiate such a user defined kaplanscan, select the "Kaplan Meier" > "Kaplan Meier by user provide data" option from the left hand menu.

 	![Figure    9: Kaplanscan with user defined    data](_static/images/Kaplanscan_userdefined_1a.png "Figure    9: Kaplanscan with user defined    data")